piyushsangore/AI-Resume-Screening-Comparison-System-in-R/README.md

 Shyamsundar More

-🎓 Academic Context
+##🎓 Academic Context

-Developed as part of
+Developed under
-Computer Science and Engineering (Artificial Intelligence) at Vishwakarma Institute of Technology, Pune
+Computer Science and Engineering (Artificial Intelligence) Vishwakarma Institute of Technology, Pune

-📬 Contact
+##📬 Contact

 GitHub: https://github.com/piyushsangore

-⭐ Support
+##⭐ Support

 If you found this project useful:

-⭐ Star the repository
+Star the repository

+Fork the project

-🔁 Share with others
+Share it

-📜 License
+##📜 License

-This project is developed for academic and research purposes.
+This project is intended for academic and research purposes.